 The recent changes in snowmobile technology are even more radical than the change in ski shape over the last 15 years.
 Emissions are incredibly low and the sport of snowmobiling is exploding.
 But what does that mean from an environmental perspective?
 How does snowmobiling compare to other winter sports in terms of its impact?

-Some may find it surprising, but the number-one reason our customers say they go snowmobiling is to “experience the wilderness.”
+The number-one reason our customers say they go snowmobiling is to “experience the wilderness.”
+To us, this isn’t surprising at all.
 It’s true, that backcountry experience is the primary draw for most snowmobile riders.

 In the end, our guests’ favorite part of these trips is also our favorite part.
 We’re here because we love the experience.
 We are skiers too.
 But a snowmobile ride offers the chance to escape from the crowds and experience the still silence of the backcountry and the mountains in winter.